Postal Workers Decry Changes And Cost-Cutting Measures

 On this point, however, Karol is confident.

-"The Postal Service has been in place for 200 years," she says.
+"The Postal Service has been in place for 200 years," she said.
 "We have a history of being able to process mail, and we've been developing and perfecting our methods for all that time.
 So although the postmaster general is taking actions that are starting to impact that, by having that preparation in advance of these elections, we still have the system that will do that."

 Jeevika Verma produced the audio interview.